-In this presentation, I particularly came to a decisive and crucial factor ... the distortion during the hardening process.
+In this process, I particularly came to a decisive and crucial factor: the distortion during the hardening process.
 The hardening distortion has proven to be the crucial problem in the past.
-Reese Bochum has perfected the low distortion hardening techniques ... in particular by creating the conditions to master this crucial problem of hardening distortion by the technique of vertical hardening.
-In addition, very low hardening distortion results can be achieved through special techniques even with horizontal charging of gear rims and bevel gears.
+Reese Bochum has created the conditions to master this crucial problem of hardening distortion by the technique of vertical hardening.
+In addition, very low hardening distortion results can be achieved through special techniques, even with horizontal charging of gear rims and bevel gears.